New Adopter Information

 Introducing your cat to existing pets

-While it’s impossible to guess how your new cat will get along with your existing pets, there are steps you can take to facilitate a happy, positive introduction.
-We advise against immediately introducing your cat to your existing pets.
-Here are resources on best practices for introductions:
+It’s impossible to guess how your new cat will get along with your existing pets, but there are steps you can take to facilitate a happy, positive introduction.

 Inappropriate elimination

-Your first step should be ruling out a medical condition.
+There are many reasons for inappropriate elimination, but your first step should be ruling out a medical condition.
 Cats frequently express physical discomfort or illness through a change in habit or behavior, and what might be an annoyance to you could actually be a sign that there is something medically wrong.

 If your vet has ruled out medical issues, the behavior may be territorial, stemmed by anxiety, or resulting from dissatisfaction with the box setup.
 Here are some common non-medical reasons for inappropriate elimination: